Clortox/Filebrowser/README.md

 Note however that if you want to use a reverse proxy like [Authentik](https://goauthentik.io) for your authentication, you will need to update the [auth method](https://filebrowser.org/configuration/authentication-method#proxy-header)

-## Mirrors

-This repository is activly maintained on my [gitea](https://git.clortox.com/Infrastructure/Filebrowser).
-However you can find a [github mirror](https://github.com/Clortox/Filebrowser) as well.